randomstring/WeasleyClock/BuildLog.md

 robust and it does not require any action on my part to trigger the Quidditch state.

+# 2020-09-06 Queue state changes

+So after living with the clock for a while some states can flip back and forth pretty quickly, especially between the Garden and Home states.
+These states are triggered by that person's phone connecting to different Wi-Fi access points and suceptible to the mysteries of wifi AP assignment.
+For instance, walking into the garage would sometimes trigger the Garden state.
+Worse, when near the house your phone might keep jumping between two APs (outside and inside) and the clock would just go nuts, swinging your clock hand back and forth between Garden and Home.

+My solution was to put a 30 second delay before moving the clock hands for certain states: Home, Garden, and Barn.
+This should cut down on some of the flailing.
+This is not perfect, and I should implement a proper queue.

+I made a second improvement to the staggered hand style.
+This style is now adaptive to how many hands were in that sector.
+If there's just one person in the Garden, that hand is right in the middle of the sector.
+If a second person goes into the garden that hand moves over to make room for the other hand.
+Likewise for 3 and 4 hands in the same sector.
+This gives the hand movement a more organic feel as the hands in the target sector move slightly as a new hand moves into the sector.

+After six months one of the hands occationally squeaks.
+I didn't put any lubrication in the shafts or on the gears and I'm probably going to have to take it all apart and apply grease sometime soon.

 # Specification

 Assorted measurements and specifications for parts.
 Pulling this out